RWS/studio-api-docs/apiconcepts/filetypesupport/file_type_support_overview.md

 We also use a default bilingual file format for serializing the entire bilingual content model during the localization process.

-SDL XLIFF
+SDLXliff
 ---
 This file format is fully based on and compliant with the OASIS XLIFF 1.2 standard.
-SDL XLIFF can store all metadata available in the bilingual content model of the SDL File Type Support Framework.
+SDLXliff can store all metadata available in the bilingual content model of the File Type Support Framework.
 Standard XLIFF constructs are used whenever possible, and valid XLIFF extension points are used when necessary to store the additional information.

 The SDL extensions to the XLIFF 1.2 schema are defined in a separate schema file, which is embedded as a resource in the assembly and used for validation of the XLIFF files when this option is enabled in the file type plug-in.

-The SDL XLIFF file type plug-in is defined in the assembly ```Sdl.FileTypeSupport.Bilingual.SdlXliff```.
+The SDLXliff file type plug-in is defined in the assembly ```Sdl.FileTypeSupport.Bilingual.SdlXliff```.
 Note that this is treated like any other file type plug-in.
 Applications should not need to reference this assembly.